How to Support Employees Best During Uncertain Times

 - Ensuring employees feel valued and heard

-- Providing employees with resources and supplies they need to do their jobs well in their new workspaces
+- Providing employees with resources and supplies they need to do their jobs well in their remote workspaces

 - Setting clear, achievable goals